farhadkpx/DEND-Data-Engneering-Nano-Degree-/DEND_Capstone_Project/README.md

 Here are some the findings on each data set.

-`I94 Immigration Data:`
+`A.` **`I94 Immigration Data:` `Data quality issues`:**
-Total number of records/rows are 3096313 and the number of distinct immigration_id's (cicid) was also 3096313 which suggests that the column cicid is unique.The data spans arrival dates in the month of April for the year 2016.
++ Total number of records/rows are 3096313 and the number of distinct immigration_id's (cicid) was also 3096313 which suggests that the column cicid is unique.
++ The data spans arrival dates in the month of April for the year 2016.
 The dates provided are SAS dates format
-The arrival date is populated for all records, Some of the records have departure dates that is before the arrival date.
++ The arrival date is populated for all records,
++ Some of the records have departure dates that is before the arrival date.
 So I had to transform the SAS date to pyspark date format to make it intelligible.

-`World Temperature Data:`

-**`US-Cities-Demographics.csv` `Data quality issues`:**
-+ Total number of records with this table was 2891 and 12 columns
-+ Only 3 columns has null values in range (13 to 16)
-+ Distinct city count 567 and state count is 49
-+ 5 distinct Races embedded with this dataset on 'Race-column'
-+ All the data column-type came with `string-format`

 **`Cleaning steps:`**
-+ So I had change them to appropriate data types (int,float).
-+ There were some(5) distinct demographic race present in the race column.
-+ I did separate them with a pivot table

-**`Airport Code:` `data quality issues:`**
-+ Total number of records is 55075 with 14 columns
-+ There were only 9189 records have the [iata code](https://airportcodes.io/en/iata-codes/#:~:text=What%20are%20IATA%20codes%3F%20An%20IATA%20code%2C%20consisting,Airport%20has%20the%20%22LHR%22%20as%20the%20IATA%20code.?msclkid=513518aabaac11ec81151a8894006df3) populated
-+ There are 279 airports was closed
-+ Number of airports appear more than once in the data set
-+ Latitude and longitude are in a single column separated by commas

-**`Cleaning steps:`**
-+ I've removed the airport identification codes(iata_code) those are missing
-+ Excluded `iata_Codes` are came with `zero` values in it
-+ Eliminated airports those are closed and duplicated
-+ Separated longitude and latitude data for clarity

-**`GlobalLandTemperaturesByCity.csv:` `data quality issues:`**
+`B.`**`GlobalLandTemperaturesByCity.csv:` `data quality issues:`**
 + Number of records with this table: 8,599,212 and columns: 8
 + The data > date recorded since 18th century(from year `1743` to `2013`)
 + We only had 364,130 temperature data was missing out of more than 8 million